 File a claim

 If you have damage after a tornado, you may want to file a claim with your insurance carrier.
-You can usually do this by calling your agency or calling the company’s 800 number, but many companies also offer the ability to file a claim online or through an app.
+You can usually do this by calling your agency or calling the company’s customer service line, but many companies also offer the ability to file a claim online or through an app.
 You will need to let the company know what kind of damage your home or belongings have sustained.
 An adjuster will be assigned to your loss and may come out to your home to review the damages before releasing payment.

 Stay in touch